bridgecrew-perf6/kind-installations-and-deployments/README.md

 3. Run crictl images to see images loaded on that node. <br>
 From: https://stackoverflow.com/questions/60487792/kind-cluster-how-to-see-docker-images-that-are-loaded

-### Does control plane nodes have kube-proxy and kubectl too ?
+### Does control plane nodes have kube-proxy and kubelet too ?
 •	No, they don’t

 ### quorum: